-Over the years, Trinity has continued to proclaim the gospel of Jesus Christ to those in Novato and the surrounding areas.
-With members in Marin and Sonoma counties, and beyond, Trinity has been a spiritual home for both local Novato residents and people throughout the Bay Area.
+Over the years, Trinity has continued to proclaim the gospel of Jesus Christ to those in Petaluma and the surrounding areas.
+With members in Sonoma and Marin counties, and beyond, Trinity is a spiritual home for both local Petaluma residents and people throughout the North Bay of the Bay Area.

 Our continuing mission is summarized in the Great Commission:

 And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”
 (Matthew 28:18-20)

 In a world today where people rely on their own wisdom, success, and affluence, we are committed to calling people back to God.
 We have been commissioned by the Lord Jesus Christ to make disciples of all the nations.
 We proclaim the good news revealed in Scripture that the Son of God, Jesus Christ, came down to earth to save sinners through his life, death, and resurrection.
 Now God calls people to faith and repentance, to turn away from their sins and to trust in Christ for their salvation.